Episode 2 - The Thrushmoor Terror

 Billy heals Thelma, who initially denies any knowledge of the creature that attacked her, or any explanation as to why it only targeted her.
 Somehow it seems connected to the person I saw killed in a vision at the house at the other end of town.
 Was this Klyne Maric, the man we were supposed to have killed?
 There are certainly more secrets to uncover about each other as well as this benighted town...

-I still have two sanity failures leading towards madness, failing to recover from one overnight.
+I still have two sanity failures leading towards madness.

 Now we may have a chance to spend some money in town, here’s our loot list: